Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Shadows with spherical accretions

 \section{Shadows with spherical accretions}

 Having analyzed thin disk accretion, we now turn our attention to spherical accretion flows, which provide alternative astrophysical scenarios.
 We will investigate both static and infalling accretion models to determine how the Hernquist DM halo impacts the corresponding observational signatures.
+Unlike the thin disk case, for spherically symmetric accretion the shadow boundary is determined by the critical curve, and the classical notion of the black hole shadow applies directly~\cite{narayan2019shadow,falcke2000viewing}.